-- These vegetable salads feature seasonal summer produce and easy homemade dressings: Restaurant-Style Coleslaw I, Ramen Coleslaw, Apple Cole Slaw or California Cole Slaw, plus international recipes for Greek Salad, Peruvian Causa Potato Salad or Jacques Pepin’s French Potato Salad.
+- These vegetable salads feature seasonal summer produce and easy homemade dressings: Restaurant-Style Coleslaw I, Ramen Coleslaw, Apple Cole Slaw or California Cole Slaw, plus international recipes for Greek Salad, or Jacques Pepin’s French Potato Salad.

-- These salads are made with healthy and delicious grains and legumes: Farro Salad with Asparagus and Parmesan, Turkey and Wild Rice Salad, Eastern Rice Salad, Layered Vegetable Salad, CPK Chopped Salad and Chopped Salad with Chicken, Couscous, and Vegetables.
+- These salads are made with healthy and delicious grains and legumes: Farro Salad with Asparagus and Parmesan, Eastern Rice Salad, CPK Chopped Salad and Chopped Salad with Chicken, Couscous, and Vegetables.